-Many people cite cost as a major reason they haven’t purchased life insurance.
-But the 2016 Insurance Barometer Study found people tend to overestimate the price by more than twice the actual cost.
+BUSTED: Many people haven’t purchased life insurance because of the misconception that it costs too much.
+The 2018 Insurance Barometer study found consumers overestimated the cost of a $250,000 term life policy for a healthy 30 year old by three times its actual cost.
 If the cost of life insurance has been something on your radar as a point of concern, consider a term life insurance policy.
 It’s generally less expensive than other types of coverage, and you’ll have opportunities later on in life to update your level of protection.

-Actually, you need life insurance at every stage in life.
-And you actually might benefit from learning about its living benefits.
-Whole and universal life policies not only provide a death benefit, they also allow you to use accumulated cash value for plans such as buying a home or retirement.
-There are tax advantages, too.
+BUSTED: Life insurance is a good idea at every stage of life.
+Certain permanent life insurance policies have benefits you may be able to use while you’re still living.
+For example, whole and universal life policies not only provide a death benefit, they also offer you the opportunity to use the accumulated cash value to help buy a home or subsidize your retirement income.
 Looking for an immediate bonus?
-You can get better rates at a younger age.
+You can often get better rates at a younger age.

 Check out: Choosing the Best Life Insurance Policy for Young Adults

 BUSTED: Many employers provide a basic life insurance benefit, often equal to one to two times your base salary.
 That’s certainly a great benefit to have, but depending on a variety of factors including age, salary, expenses, debts and future financial needs, you’ll likely need more coverage.
 Generally, an employer provided life insurance policy is meant to help supplement your personally owned policy and may not be portable if you decide to change jobs.

 BUSTED: Life insurance can be the foundation of financial security for your family or business.
 Proceeds from a life insurance policy can help cover outstanding debt, like a mortgage and credit cards, or fund financial objectives including retirement.
 Life insurance can also be used to cover funeral expenses.